web-platform-tests/wpt/resources/test/README.md

       }, 'This test is expected to fail.');
     </script>

-Finally, each test should include a summary of the expected results as a JSON string within a `<script>` tag with an `id` of expected, e.g.:
+Finally, each test may include a summary of the expected results as a JSON string within a `<script>` tag with an `id` of `"expected"`, e.g.:

     <script type="text/json" id="expected">
     {